 It’s also easy to get wrong.
-For an example of subversion which fails, see bestselling picture book The Day The Crayons Quit.
+For an example of subversion which fails, see my analysis of bestselling picture book The Day The Crayons Quit.

 Pixar’s Brave was widely hailed as a welcome addition to a corpus of films which most often depict girls as princess types waiting to be saved.
 (Of all the reviews I have read of Brave, the review from Feminist Disney most closely matches my own impressions of it.)

-Pixar’s Brave a not a good example of a children’s film which explores gender, pushing its traditional limits.
-An academic from Emory University explains in this short video that Merida of Brave encourages girls to be independent, but within the fairytale structure of this arc, demonstrates that there are severe consequences to stepping outside gender roles.
+Here’s why Pixar’s Brave is not subversive: Brave does not push traditional gender limits.
+An academic from Emory University explains in this short video that Merida encourages girls to be independent, but within the fairytale structure of this arc, demonstrates that there are severe consequences to stepping outside gender roles.
 Merida unleashes a curse by doing so.
 A better representation of girlhood in animated film is that of Violet from The Incredibles, who uses her super-power of invisibility to create a force field around herself.
 But there are other issues with this story — again, Violet exists — as most fictional female heroes do — within the realms of her family.
 She is not given the opportunity to leave the family and seek out independence as many boy heroes do.
-Pixar’s Up is quite a gender-bender in this sense, because the little boy who befriends the old man is desperate for the love of family rather than separating from the family to seek his boyish independence on the way to manhood.
-His is a more typically feminine storyline, in which family is important to him.
+Another Pixar creation, Up, is quite a gender-bender in this sense, because the boy who befriends the old man is desperate for the love of family rather than separating from the family to seek his boyish independence on the way to manhood.
+His is a more typically feminine-coded storyline, in which family is important to him.

 I didn’t fully understand my own problem with Brave until I took a close look at two picture books which parody traditional gender stereotypes.
 The first is Prince Cinders by Babette Cole and the other, a book called The Dragon Of Brog by Jean Hood.
 This is from the final chapter in Deconstructing The Hero by Margery Hourihan: